facebook/react-native/docs/Images.md

 Packager will bundle and serve the image corresponding to device's screen density, e.g. on iPhone 5s `check@2x.png` will be used, on Nexus 5 – `check@3x.png`.
 If there is no image matching the screen density, the closest best option will be selected.

+On Windows, you might need to restart the packager if you add new images to your project.

 Here are some benefits that you get:

 1. Same system on iOS and Android.